Make Your Wishes Clear While You Are Well

 I believe the month of December is a month to spend time with friends and family.
 Listen with the intent to understand; not just the intent to reply.
 This is a time to share what we have with others.
 I believe giving nurtures the soul of the giver.
 Giving makes you feel good; a gift to yourself.
 Nothing else can take our minds off our own troubles like helping others.
 I encourage you to visit a homebound friend or relative this month.
 It may be the best gift you give to yourself.

 One of the best gifts you can give to your children is a will or a trust that you put together while you are well.
 Tell your children what your wishes are regarding end of life decisions.
 If you want to reward a child for taking care of you in your later years, make that wish known to all of your children so there are no hard feelings after your death.
 And if you have been married more than once, please see an attorney about how your assets will be distributed at death.
-Many people are unaware that if they own all their property jointly with their spouse that their children from a previous marriage may receive nothing at their death.
+Many people are unaware that if they own all their property jointly with their spouse that their children may receive nothing at their death.
 Naming your children as contingent beneficiaries is meaningless upon your death unless your primary beneficiary dies before you.
-If you leave all your property to your spouse, it is your spouse’s will or beneficiary designations that will determine to whom all joint assets are distributed at their death.
-It is so hard to talk about these issues, but it is so important if you want your wishes to be carried out after your death.
+If you leave all your property to your spouse, it is your spouse’s will or beneficiary designations that will determine to whom all joint assets are distributed.
+It is so hard to talk about these things but it is so important if you want your wishes to be carried out after your death.

 This article was written by Tamra K Waltemath of Tamra K. Waltemath, P.C.
 This information is for general informational purposes only and does not constitute legal advice.
 For specific questions, you should consult a qualified attorney.
 Tamra K. Waltemath is an elder law attorney focusing on wills, trusts, estate and trust administration, probate and non-probate transfers, guardianships and conservatorships.
 She can be contacted at: Tamra K. Waltemath, P.C., 3843 West 73rd Avenue, Westminster, CO 80030; 303-657-0360; or visit her website at: www.WaltemathLawOffice.com.